bketelsen/dockerdevenv/README.md

 The idea is that I want to be able to have a well-configured development environment anywhere I go.
 I love i3 Window Manager, and hate to be without it.

+More importantly, this process makes your development environment 100% repeatable and portable; which is the same ethos that Docker attempts to bring to your applications.
+No more pain when you get a new developer machine.
+No more pain when working on a borrowed computer.
+No more pain when working on a remote server.
+Just docker pull bketelsen/devenv, and run it.
+You'll have exactly the same development experience on EVERY computer you use, whether it's your Mac or a debugging session on a QA/Staging server.

 ### Layers Like an Ogre ###
 These docker images represent layers that you can build from to create a dev environment that suits you.